A proposed bill would pay farmworkers who lost work due to dry or low-water conditions $1,000 a month for three years.

 Lea este artículo en español.

-Proposed by State Sen. Melissa Hurtado, a Democrat from Sanger, Senate Bill 1066 would allocate $20 million to create the California Farmworkers Drought Resilience Pilot Project, a state-funded project that would provide unconditional monthly cash payments of $1,000 for three years to eligible farmworkers, with the goal of lifting them out of poverty.
+Proposed by State Sen. Melissa Hurtado, a Democrat from Sanger, Senate Bill 1066 would have allocated $20 million to create the California Farmworkers Drought Resilience Pilot Project, a state-funded project that would have provided unconditional monthly cash payments of $1,000 for three years to eligible farmworkers, with the goal of lifting them out of poverty.

-“When we talk about climate change, we forget about those that are most impacted and are already hurting,” Hurtado said in a phone interview on Tuesday.
-“And that is the workers and the farmers.”
+“When we talk about climate change, we forget about those that are most impacted and are already hurting,” Hurtado said at the time, “and that is the workers and the farmers.”

 Part of the reason for the bill is that the agriculture industry lost over 8,000 jobs in 2021 alone due to the drought, Hurtado said.

-The proposed legislation comes nearly a year after Hurtado wrote a letter to Gov. Gavin Newsom, urging him to prioritize farmworkers with the $35 million the state earmarked for guaranteed basic income pilot programs.
-The funding, agreed to by the Governor and the legislature as part of the fiscal year 2021-22 budget, will prioritize projects that serve former foster youth as well as pregnant individuals.
+The proposed legislation comes nearly a year after Hurtado wrote a letter to Newsom, urging him to prioritize farmworkers with the $35 million the state earmarked for guaranteed basic income pilot programs.
+The funding, agreed to by the governor and the Legislature as part of the fiscal year 2021-22 budget, will prioritize projects that serve former foster youth as well as pregnant individuals.

 Hurtado said the state needs to create more policies that support the agricultural workforce.